Submit Article

 Summary

-This case involves a road traffic accident where the plaintiff, Noor Mohammed Bin Yusoff Ali, was injured when a taxi driven by the defendant, Tan Chee Ning, collided with the motorcycle the plaintiff was riding.
+1. 29 December 1999: The plaintiff, Noor Mohammed Bin Yusoff Ali, was involved in a road traffic accident.
+He was riding a motorcycle when it collided with a taxi driven by the defendant, Tan Chee Ning.
 The plaintiff sustained a fracture dislocation of his right hip and lacerations to his right knee.
-The court had to determine the appropriate amount of damages to be awarded to the plaintiff for his injuries and losses.

 What Were the Facts of This Case?